Introduction

 Volume = 3.14 × 5 2 × 0.5 ≈ 39.25 cubic feet

-Convert to cubic yards (if necessary): 39.25 ÷ 27 ≈ 1.45 cubic yards
+Convert to cubic yards if necessary: 39.25 ÷ 27 ≈ 1.45 cubic yards

-Add 10% for waste: 1.45 × 1.10 ≈ 1.60 cubic yards
+Adding 10% for waste gives: 1.45 × 1.10 ≈ 1.60 cubic yards

-Leveraging Augmented Reality for Precise Measurements
+Utilizing Augmented Reality for Accurate Measurements

 Introduction to Augmented Reality in Construction

-Steps to Use AR for Measurements
+Steps to Utilize AR for Measurements

 -